 So, if you’re a 2025 couple and you want to enjoy being engaged or you’re a busy law/med student and you know that year is going to be really intense between school and wedding planning—it’s time to start getting serious about who you want to film your wedding.

 Are you camera shy, like you might not be yourself, or feel like you’ll be overwhelmed in front of a bunch of cameras throughout the day?

 Just like your photographer, you’re going to be with this team all day.
 How do you want them to make you feel?
 That’s going to be just as important to consider as what you want your film to look like.

 You want a videographer that films your memories but doesn’t necessarily become a memorable part of your wedding day.
 You do want to love your team and have fun with them.
 You don’t want to remember your day for the wrong reasons. (ie, Because your videographer got stuck on the Sagamore and missed your ceremony or they gave you a weird vibe.)

-If it’s high and your memories are vitally important, allocate a healthy budget to video.
-Expect a high-quality videographer to cost the same as your photographer.
+Ultimately your budget ties in to how high of a priority is a wedding video to you.
+If it’s high and your memories are vitally important, allocate a healthy budget to video along the same lines as your photography budget.

 If it’s not as high of a priority, and you only want to budget a couple thousand or less—you can absolutely find that.
 There is always a trade off.
 Lower range prices are where you’ll be discovering those who are just starting out as a wedding videographer or studying film in college who’s trying to make a little extra money.
 If you don’t value video, that’s probably just fine with you—but know that it will impact your photographer and wedding planner quite a bit so do ask their opinions.